 Ignorance is NOT bliss.

-In the early years of school life, a student usually gets a small dictionary with many of the more common words.
-That dictionary will have just a few words of explanation for each entry.
-But if that student wants to go to college or university, will that childhood dictionary suffice?
-No. And if they become a teacher or professor, an instructor of others, will that childhood dictionary be suffcient?
+Years ago, before the advent of phones and iPads etc, in the early years of school life, a student usually got a small dictionary with many of the more common words.
+That dictionary would have just a few words of explanation for each entry.
+But if that student wanted to go to college or university, would that childhood dictionary suffice?
+No. And if they had become a teacher or professor, an instructor of others, would that childhood dictionary have been suffcient?
 Not at all.

-No man is granted a private pilot’s licence to fly even small aircraft unless he can meet certain criteria, and which also requires a competent knowledge of a whole spectrum of issues concerning the plane – helicopter, and rules governing taking off and landing; it is even more exacting to obtain a commercial pilot’s licence.
+No man is granted a private pilot’s licence to fly even small aircraft unless he can meet certain criteria, which also requires a competent knowledge of a whole spectrum of issues concerning the plane/helicopter, and rules governing taking off and landing; it is even more exacting to obtain a commercial pilot’s licence.

 How much more important is it then when dealing with the souls of men and women, that we seek a more fuller understanding of the words used in Scripture?

-If a man seeks a place of leadership in a ‘church’, he ought not be given any consideration until he has read the Scriptures through at least once, if not a number of times, and, commits to continue reading them through in his daily devotional time.
-And if that man seeks a position of teaching in that church then he ought to be even more attentive to that task with MUCH prayer.
+If a man seeks a place of leadership in a ‘church’, he ought not be given any consideration for leadership until he has read the Scriptures through at least once, if not a number of times, and, commits to continue reading them through in his daily devotional time. and commits to being a man of prayer.
+If that man seeks a position of teaching in that church then he must be attentive to that task with MUCH prayer.

 “We will give ourselves to the Word and prayer” (Acts 6) was the decision of the apostles.

-If we are going to be a student of the Bible, and to some degree all believers in Jesus ought to be (and that does not mean that we should all go to Bible College and get a certificate and seek to obtain letters after our name), then we must be prepared to read and examine prayerfully the whole of Scripture.
+If we are going to be a student of the Bible, and to some degree all believers in Jesus ought to be (and that does not mean that we should all go to Bible College and get a certificate and seek to obtain letters after our name, and diplomas and stuff), then we must be prepared to read and examine prayerfully the whole of Scripture.
 Which of course takes some time.
 Indeed it is a life-long committment.